vekatze/neut/book/src/paradise-of-linearity.md

 pointer-to-closure-label(x, pointer-to-free-variables)
 ```

 The point here is the existence of `free(f)`.
-This deallocation is allowed thanks to the linearity of the language.
+This deallocation is allowed thanks to the linearity of the language; We know that this closure won't be used in the continuation.
 Without linearity, it might be possible that a closure `f` is used after `f(x)`.

-In short, we can say a value is "consumed" when a value is used in a linear language.
-Static memory management in such a language is trivial; We just have to deallocate memory region when a value is consumed.
+In short, under linearity, we can say a value is "consumed" when a value is used.
+Static memory management in such a language is trivial; We just have to deallocate memory when a value is consumed.

 ## Paradise Broken Into Pieces